-Cuba Libre is a famous Cuban cocktail similar to Rum and Coke.
-During my trip to Cuba, I learned how they make them in a uniquely Cuban way and it is the national drink of Cuba.
+The Cuba Libre are classic Cuban cocktails similar to Rum and Coke.
+During my trip to Cuba, I learned how they make them in a uniquely Cuban way and it is the national drink of Cuba!

-- 1-2 ounces light or dark rum (Puerto Rico Bacardi is closest to Cuban rum)
+- 1-2 ounces rum.
+Use a light white or dark rum (1-3 years Puerto Rico Bacardi is close to Cuban rum)

 - Coca-Cola bottled in Mexico (as used in Cuba)

 - Fill a tall glass or highball cocktail glass with ice, then squeeze a little lime juice in.
 Toss the spent lime shell.

 - Add rum 1-2 shots of good rum, and top with Coca-Cola.